 When the water rises will you be covered?

-According to a recent IBC survey, almost 45 per cent of Canadians who have a ground-level home think they have flood insurance as part of their home insurance policy.
+According to an IBC survey last year, almost 45 percent of Canadians who have a ground-level home think they have flood insurance as part of their home insurance policy.
 The truth is however, that in general there are only two types of weather-related flooding coverages available in Canada and they’re both optional:

 - Overland flooding: This type of coverage has only been available to Canadians since 2015 and will provide financial relief from water damage that is the result of body of water that overflows its normal boundaries.
-It may also provide protection from surface water that’s the result of a heavy rainfall, although coverage specifics will vary.
+It may also provide protection from surface water that’s the result of a heavy rainfall, although coverage specifics will vary by insurer.

 - Sewer back-up: This optional add-on to your home insurance policy will protect you from the costs of extensive damages and clean up if there is a sewer back-up into your home.